NikKowPHP/social-brain/chapters/chapter-8.md

 Our investigation so far has focused on high-stakes, goal-oriented communication.
 But a life, and a relationship, is not defined by these moments of tension.
 It is built in the quiet spaces in between.
 This chapter is about the most powerful instrument in your entire toolkit: the ability to be fully present with another human being.

-***Previously on the Phoenix Project:*** *Maria, leading with her [ICON: Blueprint] Architect brain, failed to connect with Leo, causing him to retreat.
+***Previously on the Phoenix Project:*** *With the Sterling Corp. technical review now looming just six weeks away, the pressure on the team was immense.
+Maria, leading with her [ICON: Blueprint] Architect brain, failed to connect with Leo, causing him to retreat at the worst possible time.
 She realized her focus on logic was a weakness.*

 Maria learned this the hard way.
 During a one-on-one with Leo, he was explaining a complex issue.
 As he spoke, Maria was half-listening, but also glancing at Slack notifications.
 She noticed Leo's energy fade.
 He trailed off and said, "…anyway, it's probably not a big deal."
 The connection was broken.
 She had failed to broadcast the signal, "You matter."